cosmos72/gomacro/fast/README.md

 ## Misc TODO notes

+* contact github.com/neugram/ng author?
-* when importing a package, reuse compiled .so if exists already
+* when importing a package, reuse compiled .so if exists already?
 * gomacro FILE: execute main() if (re)defined and package == "main"
 * try to run Go compiler tests